heuristicwondering/convert2BIDS-fMRI/BIDS/Converting to NIfTI and BIDS.md

 NIfTI allows data to be stored as either a *.hdr*/*.img* file pair (originally for backwards compatability with non-NIfTI aware software) or as a single *.nii* file [[8]](#8)[[9]](#9).
 Similar to ANALYZE, NIfTI files can store a series of brain images either as multiple files each containing a single 3D brain volume, or as a single large file in which time is represented along a fourth dimension.
 The BIDS specification (discussed below) additionally recommends compressing NIfTI files using gzip (thus files with the *.nii.gz* file extension represent one or more compressed *.nii* files<sup>[4](#footnotes)</sup>) [[12]](#12) and are an increasingly common approach to managing the large amounts of data produced by neuroimaging experiments.

 ### The BIDS Specification
 Heterogeneity in neuroimaging file naming, folder structures, and data organization can create difficulties for the long-term usability of often expensive and hard to acquire data.
-It can mean that complex data require time-consuming reorganization to be usable in existing analysis pipelines expecting an alternate organization.
+It can mean that complex data requires time-consuming reorganization to be usable in existing analysis pipelines expecting an alternate organization.
 It also poses the risk of knowledge loss when the person who collected/organized the data is no longer available to provide (or no longer remembers!) answers to questions about ambiguously or confusingly documented data.
 In general, the lack of a consensus around how to structure neuroimaging data can impede rapid dissemination and analysis, lead to time wasted on repeated data curation tasks, and risk the long-term integrity of valuable brain imaging data.

 The <u>B</u>rain <u>I</u>maging <u>D</u>ata <u>S</u>tructure (BIDS) specification was created as a method of organizing brain imaging data according to a set of common principles and conventions.
 It was first described in 2016 and produced to address the common problem of idiosyncratic data organization and documentation [[13]](#13).
 Although there had been several attempts before to create a data structure specification, none had acheived widespread adoption [[13]](#13).
 The BIDS specification however was created by the same research group that developed OpenNeuro (originally called OpenfMRI [[14]](#14)) [[15]](#15), and it is perhaps unsurprising that it was adopted as the organizational standard of the platform.
 OpenNeuro has become a convenient and popular service for disseminating neuroimaging datasets, helping to pave the way for BIDS to emerge as the new standard for data organization.

 BIDS supports a number of different data modalaties (*e.g.* functional and structural MRI, EEG, MEG, Genetic Information *etc.*) and there are a number of actively developing proposals to extend BIDS to support the curation of additional types of information [[16]](#16).
 Currently, BIDS benefits from an active community driven development model [[16]](#16) and a diverse ecosystem of BIDS-aware analysis pipelines [[17]](#17).

-[https://bids-specification.readthedocs.io/en/stable](https://bids-specification.readthedocs.io/en/stable) defines the BIDS specification and we highly recommend users familiarize themselves with this resource before continuing in the conversion process.
+**[https://bids-specification.readthedocs.io/en/stable](https://bids-specification.readthedocs.io/en/stable) defines the BIDS specification and we highly recommend users familiarize themselves with this resource before continuing in the conversion process.**

 ### Footnotes